jxxcarlson/meenylatex/README.md

-MiniLaTeX
+MeenyLaTeX
 =========

-MiniLaTeX is a subset of LaTeX that can be rendered into pdf by standard tools such as `pdflatex` or into HTML by a suitable application, e.g.,
+MeenyLaTeX is an experimental version of MiniLatex, which is in turn a subset of LaTeX that can be rendered into pdf by standard tools such as `pdflatex` or into HTML by a suitable application, e.g.,
 <a href="https://jxxcarlson.github.io/app/minilatex/src/index.html">MiniLateX Demo</a>